JasonEricZhan/Kaggle-project-list/toxic_comment/model/README.md

 stacking with 7 models(one from teamate John Miller, lgbm lb public score: 0.9820)

 ensemble step:
-1.0.5 X DPCNN+ 0.5 X Capsule, and get the new out of fold (new out of fold--no.1)
+1.0.5 * DPCNN+ 0.5 * Capsule, and get the new out of fold (new out of fold--no.1)
-2.0.5 X Single gru+ 0.5 X Wiki.en.bin and char word2vec single gru, and get the new out of fold (new out of fold--no.2)
+2.0.5 * Single gru+ 0.5 * Wiki.en.bin and char word2vec single gru, and get the new out of fold (new out of fold--no.2)
 3.stacking new out of fold--no.1, new out of fold--no.2, LSTM attention and skip connected channel, and lgbm